 A family tragedy has brought John Stewart back to Earth, with plans to retire from Green Lantern Corp.
 While attempting to transition back to an ordinary life, a Green Lantern from another universe pulls him back in to help stop a mysterious new villain with connections to Oa.

-Green Lantern: War Journal #1 is available on 19th September.
+Green Lantern: War Journal #1 was released on 19th September.

 The Flash #1